 At this current time, Bwin does not accept all American Players.
 Please view our homepage for the Top 3 or go directly to www.Bovada.lv – it has the most US players according to traffic statistical data from Alexa, forums, and my personal views from the past 10 years.

-Bwin.com, which does not accepting US citizens (aside from those mentioned above in 3 states), is an Australia based online gambling company which holds a plethora of gambling licenses, including ones issued by the governments of UK, France, Italy, Gibraltar, Austria, Croatia and Mexico.
+Bwin.com, which is not accepting US citizens (aside from those mentioned above in 3 states), is an Australia based online gambling company which holds a plethora of gambling licenses, including ones issued by the governments of UK, France, Italy, Gibraltar, Austria, Croatia and Mexico.
 Many gambling experts are predicting the next major country to license Bwin will be the United States, well not if, but when.

 During the same month (July 2010) a bill (HR2267) which proposes the legalization and regulation of online poker in the US passed the US House Representatives Financial Services Committee by a 41-22 vote, Bwin.com and PartyGaming (the company behind PartyPoker.com) announced plans to merge.
 This merger, worth $250 billion US, will see the merged company traded on the London Stock Exchange, where overnight they’ll become the world’s largest publicly traded online gambling company.
 While laws remain unchanged, the company will not be forthcoming in admitting so, but most believe this merger is part of each company’s preparation strategy for the return of US based online poker.